 Requestor would obtain from the referring physicians and/or patients the documentation required by insurers.
 Requestor's representatives would identify themselves to insurers as representatives of Requestor and would disclose to insurers the nature of the Proposed Arrangement.
-Requestor would follow all directions or requirements imposed by insurers.
-In order to ensure transparency, Requestor would provide each physician with a copy of all the information it submits to insurers to obtain pre-authorization for that physician's patients, and it would make such documentation available to the Secretary of Health and Human Services upon request.
+In submitting documents, Requestor would follow all directions or requirements imposed by insurers.
+To ensure transparency, Requestor would provide each physician with a copy of all the information it submits to insurers to obtain pre-authorization for that physician's patients, and Requestor would make such documentation available to the Secretary of Health and Human Services upon request.